-Mark Cuban’s ownership of the Mavericks’ franchise has more in common than you would think with the Star Wars franchise.
+Mark Cuban’s proprietorship of the Mavericks’ franchise has more in common than you would think with the Star Wars franchise.

 He started out a little like the menacing empire, the dark side of new money made the new-fashioned way – through the dot-com explosion.
 Not that he didn’t work hard for it.
 He put in tons of hours.
 He was smart beyond his means, as evidenced by the way he arrived in Dallas nearly four decades ago in a coupe with a rusted-out floorboard.

-As owners go, nobody knew much about this rogue one.
+As proprietors go, nobody knew much about this rogue one.
 But he quickly started making an imprint, a lasting impression and, eventually, a legacy.

 Basically, he learned how powerful the NBA force could be on his way to becoming the protector of the Mavericks’ galaxy.

 And, 20 years after purchasing the Mavericks for a now-absurdly-low price of $280-million, he’s one of the most beloved and respected proprietors in all of sports, somebody who will do anything to put his team in the best position to do what all fans want: win championships.

 On Jan.
 4, 2000, Cuban officially completed the transaction to acquire the Mavericks from Ross Perot Jr.